 If you’ve been to Ayr and Alva Beach, please leave your feedback in the comments to make this list of things to do in Ayr even better!

 Please be aware that you are in the croc country

 Potentially dangerous crocodiles are present in North Queensland waterways.
 Always take precautions near the creeks (even in fresh water), where swimming is not recommended, and don’t ignore the warning signs.

-1. Scuba Diving the SS Yongala wreck
+1. Scuba diving the SS Yongala wreck

 The SS Yongala Dive is what brought us to the area and made me look for activities in Ayr.
 It’s one of the world’s best wreck dives, and one of the best scuba diving spots in Australia and on the Great Barrier Reef.
-The abundance of marine life of the wreck is mindblowing.
+The abundance of marine life at the wreck is mindblowing.
 It’s not only a must-do in Ayr, but it’s also a must-do in Australia.

 The closest place to launch a boat to reach the wreck is from Alva Beach, 15 km away from Ayr.